troycityx/cranseo/readme.txt

 **Premium Features**
 * Purchase a license from cranseo.com/pricing.

-* You will receive the license keyw alongside the shared key
+* You will receive the license key from freemius

-* Enter your license key and the shared key in the "Manage License" page to unlock premium features.
+* Enter your license key in the "Manage License" page to unlock premium features.

 == Frequently Asked Questions ==

 **What is CranSEO?**
 CranSEO is a WordPress plugin that optimizes content for Large Language Models (LLMs) with real-time analysis and suggestions, improving discoverability in AI-driven search.

-**Do I need an API key?**
+*Do I need a license key?*
-An API key is optional for free features but required for premium features.
+A license key is optional for free features but required for premium features.
 You can obtain one from cranseo.com.

-How do I upgrade to premium?
+*How do I upgrade to premium?*
 Visit cranseo.com/pricing to purchase a license.
 You will recieve a license key and a shared key.
 Enter the license key and the shared key in the "Manage License" page in your WordPress admin.

-**Is CranSEO compatible with Gutenberg?**
+*Is CranSEO compatible with Gutenberg?*
 Yes, CranSEO supports both the Classic Editor and Gutenberg, providing seamless integration for content analysis.

-**Where can I get support?**
+*Where can I get support?*
 Access the Support page in the CranSEO admin menu or contact support@cranseo.com (mailto:support@cranseo.com).

 == External Services ==